 Dogs do not naturally hug each other in the same way that humans do.
 So, when border collies hug each other, they have been trained to follow a command.

 So, if hugging has such a negative connotation for dogs, why do border collies hug?

 If you spend some time researching the dogs hugging each other in viral media, you will find that they also excel in obedience.
 These dogs often “perform” for praise or treats.
-The border collies that you see hugging in photos and videos are dogs trained to hug each other.
+The border collies you see hugging in photos and videos are dogs trained to hug each other.

 - “Whale eyes” where the whites of the eye are showing (a sign of fear.)

 - Looking to the camera or the side for assistance from a human figure.